 - Road hazards

 - Faulty car or bike components

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that accidents between intersections are more severe because both the motor vehicle and bicycle are traveling at higher speeds.
-Your Troy, IL bike accident lawyer at Halvorsen Klote will perform a comprehensive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that accidents on the side of the road do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
+Your Troy, IL bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from Troy, IL Bicycle Accidents?

-Bicyclists are at a higher risk for severe injuries than anyone else on the road.
+Because of the vulnerability of bicyclists relative to their cars or trucks, injuries suffered in bicycle accidents can be severe and even sometimes result in lifelong consequences.
 Some of the most common injuries our lawyer for bicycle accident team has helped Troy, IL residents receive compensation for include: